 How SMART Goals Will Help You Stay on Track

 I’m a big fan of lists, so every New Year I jot down goals for the 12 months ahead and keep them on a notepad by my computer.
-As the year goes on, however, my list of aspirations evolves into more of a mundane to-do list: Lose weight, eat better, and do more yoga move to the bottom of the list, as I tackle tasks like “refi the condo” and “get a colonoscopy.”
+However, as the year goes on, my list of aspirations evolves into more of a mundane to-do list.
+Lose weight, eat better, and do more yoga move to the bottom of the list, as I tackle tasks like “refi the condo” and “get a colonoscopy.”

 Babers has clients examine what they love doing, their priorities, and any obstacles to making changes in their lives before diving into SMART goal setting.
 For example, I love yoga, but I can’t commit to a daily practice because of family and work commitments.
 Setting a goal to become a certified yoga instructor isn’t realistic for me, but I can make it a priority to do yoga three times a week.